Select Page

 Honey bees are another species of bee, known for producing honey and growing in large colonies.
 Honey bees are highly efficient pollinators in that they can quickly move from one flower to the next and even transfer pollen within the same species of plant.
 Honey bees also have an indirect symbiotic relationship with plants as they require the nectar and pollen of flowers to survive.

-See also How to get rid of asian beetles?
+See also How to kill mouse naturally?

 2. Ants